 Tanker Truck Accident Lawsuits Require Trucking Law Experts

-Tanker trucks, which are also referred to as gas trucks, fuel trucks, and tankers, are large vehicles that transport liquids and gases such as gasoline, diesel, ethanol, asphalt, sewage, and household petroleum-based products.
+Tanker trucks, which are also referred to as gas trucks, fuel trucks, water trucks, and tankers, are large vehicles that transport materials such as gasoline, diesel, ethanol, asphalt, sewage, and household petroleum-based products.
 Tanker trucks also carry consumer products like milk, liquid sugar, wine, water, and juices.

 Tanker trucks are used to transport hazardous materials, including:

 - Industrial Chemical